ImperatorLang/basic-smart-contracts/README.md

 | [Mint if Token Paid to Wallet](src/IfTokenPaidMintingPolicy.hs) | [Instructions](doc/deploy-if-token-paid.md) | [using CLI](doc/testing-cli-if-token-paid.md) |

 ## How to contact CENT
-We would love to hear from you.
-Suggestions for new contracts you see missing, or if you simply need help building your contract we can do it for you at a very affordable cost.

 | Platform | <img width=50 height=50 src="https://cent.stakepoolcentral.com/resources/SPC.png"> |
 | --- | --- |
 | Telegram | @CentStakePool |